 Permanent Feed: Select a fuse that provides constant power.
 This will allow the dash cam to operate in parking mode, monitoring your car even when it’s off.
 Suitable options often include fuses for the car’s security system or interior lights.

-Switched Feed: Choose a fuse that is only active when the ignition is on.
+Switched Feed: Choose a fuse that’s only active when the ignition is on.
 This ensures the dash cam powers up and starts recording when you start the car.
-Fuses for accessories like the radio or cigarette lighter are typical choices.
+Fuses for features such as the radio or cigarette lighter are good choices.

-Don’t worry if you’re unsure about the function of each fuse in your car’s fuse box.
-Your car’s manual is your best bet, as it usually includes a diagram and detailed descriptions of each fuse’s purpose.
+Don’t worry if you’re unsure about the function of each fuse.
+Your car’s manual includes a diagram of the fuse box and gives detailed descriptions of each fuse’s purpose.
 Additionally, some vehicles have a label or diagram inside the fuse box cover itself, which can also help identify the function of each fuse.

 Alternatively, you can buy a cheap multimeter and test the fuse you’re hoping to use to find out whether it’s constant or switched power.
 Set your multimeter to measure resistance, then put the positive probe into the fuse holder and find some bare metal on your car’s body for the earthing probe.
 If the multimeter shows a reading with the ignition off, it’s constant power.
 If it only shows a reading with the ignition on, it’s switched power.